Traditional Loong Ying (Dragon) Kung Fu

-Loong Ying (龍形) (Dragon Shaped) Kung Fu is a powerful style of Shaolin Kung Fu.
-This fighting system, whose origins can be traced back to the Huashoutai Shaolin Temple (华首台), on Mount Luofu (罗浮山) in southern China.
-As well as being an effective self-defence system the style develops strength, flexibility and endurance in the body and mind and helps maintain a healthy well being.
+Loong Ying (龍形) (Dragon Shaped) Kung Fu is a powerful style of Shaolin Kung Fu whose origins can be traced back to the Huashoutai Shaolin Temple (华首台) on Mount Luofu (罗浮山) in southern China.
+In no way a sport, Loong Ying, as well as being a truly effective self-defence system, develops strength, flexibility and endurance in the body and mind also helping to maintain a healthy overall well being.

 The movements of the Southern Dragon style of Shaolin Boxing are based on the mythical Chinese dragon.
 The Dragon style is an imitative-style that was developed based on the imagined characteristics of the mythical Chinese dragon.
 The Dragon played an influential and beneficial role in Chinese culture.
-An amalgam of several creatures, including monitor lizards, pythons and the Chinese alligator, the polymorphic dragon was a water spirit, responsible for bringing the rains and thus ensuring the survival of crops.
-The dragon was the symbolic guardian to the gods, and was the source of true wisdom.
+An amalgamation of several creatures, including monitor lizards, pythons and the Chinese alligator.
+The polymorphic dragon was a water spirit, responsible for bringing the rains and thus ensuring the survival of crops.
+The dragon was also the symbolic guardian to the gods, and as such the source of true wisdom.